Ayurvedic Practices for Spring

 In Ayurveda, there are the doshas: Pitta, Vata, and Kapha.
 Much like every individual has a predominant dosha, each season is also aligned with a particular dosha.
 Spring is ruled by Kapha, which has qualities of abundance, heaviness, moisture, and lethargy.
 It’s also related to the elements of water and earth.

 In winter, we tend to eat comfort foods and stay indoors where it’s warm and cozy.
 In the spring, many of us experience allergy and respiratory issues.
 We also tend to be a bit sluggish.
 Now that spring is in the air, we need to get things moving again to allow for new growth and abundance in the coming months.

 Signs that your internal and external environment are out of balance include lethargy, allergies, respiratory issues, and a lack of appetite.
-If this sounds like you, these ayurvedic practices for spring may help!
+If this sounds like you, these ayurvedic practises for spring may help!

 The Five Elements

 The five elements of earth, air, fire, water, and ether.
 Each element has its own qualities that become predominant in certain seasons.
 For example, ether and air are predominant in the fall and winter.
 They create coldness and dryness in our external environment, which is often reflected physically and emotionally as well.

 Our skin often becomes dry, the limbs and joints feel tight, and emptiness or coldness can form in the mind.
 And, just as we begin to feel like we can’t take the cold and dryness anymore, the season begins to transition into spring.